-Lubricate every 10 hours of operation (or daily) with multipurpose lithium base type grease.

-Lubricate the grease fitting at each end of the reel shaft.
-On 36', 40', and 42' headers, you will find additional grease fittings on the center reel arm mounts.
+Lubricate every 10 hours of operation (or daily) with multi-purpose lithium base type grease.
+Lubricate the grease fitting at each end of the reel shaft, and also at the center on double reel models.

-Yearly, remove and examine the polymer liners in the control plate tubes and replace if worn.
+Annually, remove and examine the polymer liners in the control plate tubes.
+Replace if worn.